yanghengtang/tp/docs/DeveloperGuide.md

 * 1a.MediConnect detects that the arguments provided to edit a doctor is invalid.
     * 1a1.
 MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input.
+    * 1a2.
+MediConnect requests for the correct input.

       Use case resumes at step 1.
 * 1b.
 MediConnect detects that doctor to be edited does not exist in the system
     * 1b1.
 MediConnect shows an error message.

       Use case ends.
-* 1a.MediConnect detects that the arguments provided to edit a patient is invalid.
-    * 1a1.
-MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input.
-      Use case resumes at step 3.

 **Use case: UC010 Delete a doctor**

 **MSS**

-1. User requests to list doctors.
-2. MediConnect shows a list of doctors.
-3. User requests to delete a specific doctor in the list.
+1. User requests to delete a specific doctor in the list.
-4. MediConnect deletes the doctor.
+2. MediConnect deletes the doctor.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.

-  Use case ends.
-* 3a.
-The given index is invalid.
+MediConnect detects that the given arguments to delete a doctor is invalid
-    * 3a1.
+    * 1a1.
 MediConnect shows an error message.
-    * 3a2.
+    * 1a2.
 MediConnect requests for the correct input.

       Use case resumes at step 3.